fleetdm/fleet/tools/osquery/README.md

 * `example_osquery.flags`: An example osquery flagfile setting the config options that must be loaded before the full JSON config.

 * `kolide.crt` & `kolide.key`: Self-signed SSL certificate & key useful for testing locally with `osqueryd`.
-Works with domains `localhost` and `dockerhost`.
+Works with the domain `host.docker.internal` (exposed within docker containers as the host's IP).
 Should /never/ be used in production.

 ## Testing with containerized osqueryd